5 Emails to Send in the Lead Up to Black Friday

 Black Friday and email marketing are a powerful duo.

-While Black Friday emails already outperform other marketing channels when it comes to driving sales and average order values.
-By sending a proper campaign complete with multiple emails, you’ll drastically improve the performance even further.
+While Black Friday emails already outperform other marketing channels when it comes to driving sales and average order values, sending a proper campaign complete with multiple emails will drastically improve performance even further.

-And with Black Friday coming up fast, there’s no time to waste putting off creating your emails any longer.
+And with Black Friday approaching quickly, there’s no time to waste putting off creating your emails any longer.

-If you get stuck for ideas or inspiration, you can always check out more examples of Black Friday emails or simply spy on your competitors to see what they’re doing.
+If you need more ideas or inspiration, you can always look for more examples of Black Friday emails or spy on your competitors to see what they’re doing.

-The sooner you get started, the sooner you’ll be able to start sending!
+The sooner you get started, the sooner you’ll be able to send it!